The History of Infest

 Enter stage left: Mark Guy aka Gus.
 Mark had been in contact with Chris since 1998 and had been booked as a DJ, due to appear after Alien Sex Fiend.
 At the time Mark was running the Underworld night at Jilly’s Rock World in Manchester.
 He was working in the music industry full time, and was successfully showing people in the UK a glimpse of a more global goth and industrial music scene.

 Mark brought a new twist to the booking policy for Infest.
-Not only did he build on the establish goth, futurepop and electro industrial scene, but he added rhythmic noise acts from Ant-Zen and Hands productions.
+Not only did he build on the established goth, futurepop and electro-industrial scene, but he added rhythmic noise acts from Ant-Zen and Hands productions.

 Scene Three: The end of the student gig circuit